Research

 Characterising Exoplanets and their host stars using TESS and CHEOPS

-I am interested in various aspects of exoplanetary science ranging from exoplanet characterisation to studying their atmospheres.
-To achieve this goal I analyse the observational data from state-of-the-art space-based observatories such as the James Webb Space Telescope (JWST), the Transiting Exoplanet Survey Satellite (TESS) and the CHaracterizing ExOPlanet Satellite (CHEOPS).
+I am interested in various aspects of exoplanetary science, ranging from exoplanet characterisation to studying their atmospheres.
+To achieve this goal, I analyse the observational data from state-of-the-art space-based observatories such as the James Webb Space Telescope (JWST), the Transiting Exoplanet Survey Satellite (TESS) and the CHaracterizing ExOPlanet Satellite (CHEOPS), and ground-based telescopes such as the Very Large Telescope (VLT).

 The most crucial question that pondering humanity since the dawn of astronomy is about the possibility of life elsewhere in the universe.
 As we know it, life can only evolve and sustain on planets around stars, which we dubbed exoplanets.
 In order to understand the existence of life on these exoplanets, first, we must characterize them and their host stars and study their bulk as well as specific properties.
 Even without thinking about perspectives of life, planets themselves are curious objects to study, for the sake of understanding their diverse compositions, atmospheres and formation scenarios.
 Studying exoplanets and their atmospheres has been the prime goal of my research.